 Pablo Sanz is an artist, composer, sound recordist and researcher.
 His body of work includes site-specific and public art projects, immersive multichannel live performances and installations, exhibitions, broadcasts, pieces for headphone listening and releases.
-His practice is guided by his interests in time, space, materiality, nonhuman vitality and otherness, with a focus on the limits and thresholds of human perception and attention.
-Through a continuum of approaches, his environmental sound works investigate the vibrant entanglements and creativity of bodies, creatures, energies, materials, spaces, and technologies, encouraging sensory ecological awareness and a phenomenal (experiential) engagement with the world.
+His practice is guided by intertwined interests in perception, time, space, materiality, nonhuman vitality and otherness, with a focus on the limits and thresholds of human perception and attention.
+Through a continuum of approaches, his environmental sound works investigate the vibrant entanglements and creativity of bodies, creatures, energies, materials, spaces, and technologies, encouraging sensory ecological awareness.
 Listening becomes a political act, intended to resist dominant tendencies in contemporary societies, cultivating alternative forms of being and thinking.

 Pablo´s works have been experienced in exhibitions and performances in the UK (Cafe Oto, EARSHOTS!, Goldsmiths, Soundfjord, Acoustic Ecology Symposium, Sonorities Festival, PS² Gallery), Spain (CentroCentro, Fundación Juan March, La Casa Encendida, Matadero Contemporary Art Center, Tabacalera, In-Sonora, Sonikas Festival, Sala de Arte Joven de Madrid, National Auditorium), The Netherlands (STEIM, B93, (h)ear, Rhizomatic, Loos), Austria (VELAK), Belgium (Q-O2, HS63), Czech Republic (Gallery Školská 28, Ostrava Days, PRAHA), France (Apo33), Germany (Künstlerhaus Dortmund, ZKM Karlsruhe), Hungary (Aurora), Italy (Helicotrema), Poland (MWW Contemporary Museum, Urban Observatory), Portugal (Sonoscopia, Invisible Places), Slovenia (Kinošiška, Beli Šum), Brasil (FILE: Electronic Language Festival), USA (Brooklyn Acoustic Ecology Festival), and Australia (Sonic Environments Brisbane), among others.